 You want to keep all flammable materials away from your 3D printer and install a smoke detector to alert you if anything does happen.
 Some people even go so far to install a camera to keep a close eye on the active 3D printer.

 The risk of a fire is very low, but doesn’t mean it’s impossible.
-The health risks are marginally low so there hasn’t been any industry-wide warnings against using a 3D printer as the risks are hard to analyse.
+The health risks are marginally low, so there hasn’t been any industry-wide warnings against using a 3D printer as the risks are hard to analyze.

-In regards to fire safety issues, there are issues with 3D printer kits as opposed to a standard 3D printer.
+In regard to fire safety issues, there are issues with 3D printer kits as opposed to a standard 3D printer.